NFL on Fox: 2017–2019

 Starting on August 27, 2017, after three years of using the unconventional layout from the previous graphics package, a new, traditional score bar was introduced.
-The score bug was moved from the top left to across the bottom of the screen and is now horizontal.
+The graphic is now horizontal, taking on a layout similar to the score banners used during the 2000s, except it's positioned across the bottom of the screen.
 Additionally, team names are displayed instead of their abbreviations and the clock is located towards the right of the bug and the down and distance is displayed on the far right.
 Also, timeout indicators are shown below the team names and the possession indicator, which was originally shown below the team's score (through Week 4 of the 2017 NFL season), is now shown above the team's score.
 When showing stats or player info, the score bug briefly moves to the bottom left of the screen then returns to its previous position.
 With this, all five of the NFL's broadcast partners (CBS, ESPN, Fox, NBC and NFL Network) now have score bars across the bottom of the screen, with Fox being the last of the five to make the switch.

 As for the graphics package itself, it is an upgraded version of the 2014 design and eventually, it has rolled out on almost all of Fox Sports' properties, including Fox's college football and basketball coverage on Fox and FS1, the 2017 MLB postseason and in February 2018, NASCAR on Fox.